The 10 best places to visit in Japan

 Best for contemporary culture

-Tokyo is a city forever reaching into the future, pushing the boundaries of what's possible on densely populated, earthquake-prone land, adding ever taller, sleeker structures.
+Tokyo is a city forever reaching into the future, pushing the boundaries of what's possible on densely populated, earthquake-prone land, and building ever taller, sleeker structures.
+It's Japan's top spot for contemporary art and architecture, pop culture, shopping, drinking and entertainment (and a tie with Kyoto for dining).

 2. Kyoto

-Best for traditional experiences
+Best for traditional Japanese experiences

 Kyoto, Japan's imperial capital for a thousand years, is home to more than a thousand temples.
 Among them are the monumental, like Kinkaku-ji (an exquisite pavilion sheathed entirely in gold leaf), and the meditative, like Ryōan-ji, with its stark Zen rock garden.